2 Days in Budapest Itinerary – The Ideal Itinerary for Budapest in Hungary

 Vaci Street

-When I visited last time, I was really surprised at how expensive the langos here got.
+When I visited last time, I was shocked at how expensive the langos here is now.
 So my other tip is to try langos at Lagos Papi near the Synagogue in the Jewish Quarter.

 Dohany Street Great Synagogue

 After you have refuelled at the market you can stroll along the street.
-It will lead you towards the Jewish area of Budapest where you find the main Great Synagogue.
+It will lead you towards the Jewish area of Budapest, where you will find the main Great Synagogue.

 St. Stephen’s Basilica